Close ILTakeCare Suggestion

 Difference between Copay and Coinsurance

-Copay in health insurance refers to expenses a policyholder has to bear as a fixed portion of the total costs for medical treatment.
+Copay in health insurance refers to the fixed portion of total medical treatment costs that a policyholder must pay.
 However, the remaining expenses are borne by the insurer.
 The policyholder must pay a fixed amount or percentage of the total cost.

 Copay and coinsurance differ in various aspects.